3 Days in Bilbao: First-Time Itinerary

 What to Book Ahead for 3 Days in Bilbao

-You do not need to pre-book every hour of a Bilbao trip.
-A few smart decisions are enough to keep the itinerary smooth.
+You do not need to pre-book every hour of your trip.
+A few smart reservations are enough to keep the itinerary smooth.

-- The Guggenheim if it is a priority
+• The Guggenheim Bilbao, if it is a priority

 Keep these parts flexible:

-- Whether day 3 leans scenic or neighborhood-heavy
+• Whether day three is scenic or food-focused

 Bilbao Mistakes This Itinerary Avoids

-- Using arrival day like a full-power sightseeing day
+• Treating arrival day like a full sightseeing day

 Mara’s Pacing Shortcut